VALORANT’s Game Mode

 A healthy economy is an absolute necessity to winning matches in VALORANT.
 Your economy refers to the amount of money you and your team have in the bank to buy equipment and weapons with.
 Your economy determines your access to firepower, so having a bad economy will result in your team losing more rounds.

-Every round, players spawn with the Classic pistol and one of their abilities for free.
-The other abilities, weapons, or shields will cost money which players earn throughout the match.
+Every round, players spawn with the classic pistol and one of their abilities for free.
+The other abilities, weapons, or shields will cost money earned throughout the match.
 The first round of each half is known as the pistol round, since players can essentially only afford pistols and light shields.
 As the rounds pass, you will build more money allowing you to access more powerful weapons and abilities.

 There are a variety of guns available in the game, which gun you buy will depend on what you can afford and what your role on the team is.
 To check out the stats and full list of VALORANT weapons, check out our VALORANT complete weapon guide.

-Every round in VALORANT offers a few ways to earn money which can be used to buy weapons, armor, and abilities.
-Various actions in VALORANT will earn you money.
-Winning a round will net you 3,000 credits while losing a round will net you 1,900 credits.
+Winning a round will net you 3,000 “credits” while losing a round will net you 1,900.
 Losing multiple rounds in a row will earn you a loss streak bonus, which is meant to ensure that losing teams can eventually recover from a few bad rounds in a row.
 Planting the spike will also earn your team 300 credits each, even if you lose the round.
 In addition, you’ll earn 200 credits per kill.

 In short, when you do a lot of good things in the game like winning rounds, planting spikes, or getting kills, your economy flourishes.
 When you lose rounds, die a lot, or buy things you can’t afford, your economy will not do well.
 Remember that your economy is more than just your own individual stash of cash, it’s your entire team’s stash.
 There will be times when it makes sense to buy a weapon for a player with less money, or to have a player buy you a weapon.